oisdk/site/drafts/monadic-list-functions.markdown

     (\x -> maybe 1 succ <$> state (Map.insertLookupWithKey (const (+)) x 1))
 ```

+## Decision Trees

 ## Applicative

 You might notice that none of these "monadic" functions actually require a monad constraint: they're all applicative.
 There's a straightforward implementation that relies only on applicative for most of these functions, with a notable exception: sort.
-Getting *that* to work with just applicative is the dubject of a future post.
+Getting *that* to work with just applicative is the subject of a future post.